samuelbalogh/CodeClub2020Dec/python-cheatsheet.md

     return 42
 ```

-As another example, if/else statements are also indented by one level:
+As another example, the bodies of if/else statements are also indented by one level:

 ```
 favourite_food = 'beer'